achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 _Updated July 1, 2018_

 The point of this page is to describe the characters from the stories for the Savage Worlds Roleplaying Game.

 _There are other good RPGs out there that could facilitate a Hap and Leonard-type game.
 The Gumshoe system could handle the investigative aspects quite nicely.
 Fate Accelerated (FAE) or Fate Core could be used to considerable effect.
 For me, I know Savage Worlds can support a Hap and Leonard-style story, especially when the wisecracks, fists, and bullets begin to fly._

 ## Stories and the TV series
 Hap Collins and Leonard Pine are the main characters in series of novels, novellas, and short stories by Joe R. Lansdale.
 In 2016, the Sundance network released [Hap and Leonard](http://www.imdb.com/title/tt3729898/?ref_=ttep_ep_tt), a  six-part TV series that covers the novel "Savage Season".
 In 2017, Sundance TV released season 2 (6 episodes), based on the novel "Mucho Mojo".
 In 2018, Sundance TV released season 3, which is based on one of my favorite novels, "Two Bear Mambo".
 Of course, the TV series differs from the novels and stories but they are relatively faithful.
-The TV series is more of a mystery drama with occasional violence, whereas violence, horror, and fisticuffs feature more prominenlty in the stories.
+The TV series is more of a mystery drama with occasional violence, whereas violence, horror, and fisticuffs feature more prominently in the stories.

 Looking for more information on Hap and Leonard?
 See the [Wikipedia entry](https://en.wikipedia.org/wiki/Hap_and_Leonard).